Absolute Africa - 50 days

 (B, L, D)

 Saturday.
 Lake Naivasha - Nairobi.
 After breakfast, we head back to Nairobi usually arriving by late morning, or early afternoon.
-On arrival to Acacia Camp, we exchange addresses and part ways, having just experienced a trip of a lifetime!
+On arrival to Nairobi, we exchange addresses and part ways, having just experienced a trip of a lifetime!
 (B)